bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 for more details on creating and publishing your own gem.

-Make sure you [follow these instructions](/docs/plugins/gems-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup!
+Make sure you [follow these instructions](/docs/plugins/gems-and-webpack/) to integrate your plugin's frontend code with the users' Webpack setup.
+Also read up on [Source Manifests](/docs/plugins/source-manifests/) if you have layouts, static files, and other content you would like your gem to provide.
 {% endrendercontent %}

+{% toc %}

 ## Setup